Nigel Dalton

 Nigel Dalton is an Australian politician and former police officer, currently serving as the Liberal National Party (LNP) Member for Mackay in the Legislative Assembly of Queensland.
 He won the seat in the 2024 Queensland state election with a 17.2% swing, making history as the first LNP representative—or member from any of its predecessor parties—elected in Mackay, and the first conservative to hold the seat in over a century.

 Before entering politics, Dalton served as a Queensland Police Officer for 22 years, specialising in crime prevention and community engagement.
 He retired in mid-2024 due to QLD Police age requirements and to contest the state election.

-Dalton’s dedication to public service has been widely recognised.
-In 2023, he was named Mackay’s Citizen of the Year, and in 2022, Neighbourhood Watch Australasia awarded him the Police Commissioner’s Award for his contributions to crime prevention.
+Dalton's dedication to public service has been widely recognised.
+In 2023, he was named Mackay's Citizen of the Year, and in 2022, Neighbourhood Watch Australasia awarded him the Police Commissioner's Award for his contributions to crime prevention.
 In 2018, he received a Queensland Police Service Bronze Award for his commitment to community policing initiatives.

 Early life and career

 Nigel Dalton was born in Belfast, Northern Ireland, as the youngest of four siblings.
-His father was a university lecturer at Queen’s University Belfast, and before settling in Northern Ireland, the family had lived in Freetown, Sierra Leone, where his father taught at Fourah Bay College.
+His father was a university lecturer at Queen's University Belfast, and before settling in Northern Ireland, the family had lived in Freetown, Sierra Leone, where his father taught at Fourah Bay College.

-Dalton began his education in Northern Ireland but later attended school in Lusaka, Sambia, when his father took a temporary professor role at the University of Sambia.
+Dalton began his education in Northern Ireland but later attended school in Lusaka, Zambia, when his father took a temporary professor role at the University of Zambia.
 After returning to Belfast, he completed his secondary education at an all-boys grammar school in South Belfast, where he excelled in swimming, winning the Irish Schools 100-metre short-course backstroke at age 17.

 After finishing school, he enrolled in a technical college, studying electronics.
 Inspired by friends who had joined the Royal Ulster Constabulary (RUC), Dalton decided to pursue a career in law enforcement and was accepted into police training at Enniskillen, County Fermanagh.